fluree/docs.flur.ee/src/content/0.9.1/docs/permissions/functions.md

 `_fn/spec` | `json` | (optional, not yet implemented) An optional spec for parameters.
 Spec should be structured as a map, parameter names are keys and the respective spec is the value.
 `_fn/language` | `tag` | (optional, not yet implemented) Programming language used.

-Note, that every database has two built-in functions, `["_fn$name", "true"]` and `["_fn$name", "false"]`, which either allow or block access, respectively, to a given collection or attribute.
+Note, that every ledger has two built-in functions, `["_fn$name", "true"]` and `["_fn$name", "false"]`, which either allow or block access, respectively, to a given collection or attribute.

 ### Function Syntax

-Database functions allow you to update an attribute's value based on the existing value.
+Ledger functions allow you to update an attribute's value based on the existing value.
 This allows features such as an atomic counter and timestamps.
-Database functions are stored in `_fn/code` and referenced by `_rule/predicate`, `_attribute/spec`, `_attribute/txSpec`, or `_collection/spec`.
-Database functions can also be used directly in transactions by prefacing the transaction with a `#`.
+Ledger functions are stored in `_fn/code` and referenced by `_rule/predicate`, `_attribute/spec`, `_attribute/txSpec`, or `_collection/spec`.
+Ledger functions can also be used directly in transactions by prefacing the transaction with a `#`.

-Using database functions in:
+Using ledger functions in:

-* Transactions - Pass database functions into transactions with a #, for example, `	#(inc)`.
+* Transactions - Pass ledger functions into transactions with a #, for example, `	#(inc)`.
 Resolves to any type of value.
 * `_attribute/spec` - A multi-cardinality ref attribute.
 Control the values that can be held in an attribute.
 Resolves to true or false.
 * `_attribute/txSpec` - A multi-cardinality ref attribute.
 Controls all the flakes for a given attribute in a single transaction.
 Resolves to true or false.
 * `_collection/spec` - A multi-cardinality ref attribute.
 Control the values of the attributes in a specific collection.
 Resolves to true or false.